hungaikev/faq/src/main/scala/com/lightbend/faq/streams/articles/README.md

       index
     }

 //Run one Runnable graph at a time to see the difference.
+Observe the threads in both.

-  val normalSource = Source(1 to 100000)
+  val normalGraph = Source(1 to 100000)
     .via(myStage("A"))
     .via(myStage("B"))
     .via(myStage("C"))